How you establish the water in a container pond will affect how the plants settle and how they grow in the future.

-- Or use Chlorine Guard which is an eco-friendly liquid treatment of the chlorine, chloramines and heavy metals that can be found in tap water.
+- Or use Chlorine Guard - an eco-friendly liquid water treatment of the chlorine, chloramines and heavy metals in tap water.

 - Include sufficient oxygenating plants in your planting scheme for the size of the container pond so the water will remain fresh and not turn stagnant.

 - Add Barley Bio Algae Control throughout the Spring and Summer to help inhibit algae growth.

 - A concentrated liquid water treatment of the barleystraw control used in larger ponds for many years.

 - Use the Barley Bio liquid before any problem is visible - prevention is better than cure so from 1st March onwards.